Popular services

 A TCN can rent a property.
 As you are unlikely to know the market well, you should contact a real estate agent.
 They are registered, know the market and will find the most appropriate property for your budget and needs.

-To buy property, on the other hand, you need to apply to and get permission from the Council of Ministers.
+To buy Cyprus property, you need to apply for permission from the Council of Ministers.
 The procedure is relatively simple.
 However, there are restrictions to the extent of the property to be purchased.
 You can buy one house, one flat, or a plot of land not larger than 4014 sq m.
 Exceptions apply to buying land for business, such as building a hotel.

 TCNs can simply register a business in Cyprus by visiting the island for a few days.
 To go on running your business, however, you are advised to apply for one of the following: